clpo13/OCR4wikisource/README.md

+# OCR4Wikisource

-# Version
+## Version

 1.54

-# Note
+## Note

 This program is evolving heavily.
 Always use the latest version.
 Compare the version number above with yours.

 Feel free to report any errors in the issues section.

-# OCR4wikisource
+Also note that some of the Python requirements only work with Python 2.
+Python 3 is not supported at this time.

+## Overview

-There are many PDF files and DJVU files in WikiSource in various languages.
+There are many PDF files and DJVU files in Wikisource in various languages.
-In many wikisource projects, those files are splited into individual page as an Image, using proofRead extension.
+In many Wikisource projects, those files are splited into individual page as an Image, using proofRead extension.

 Contributors see those images and type them manually.

-This project helps the wikisource team to OCR the entire PDF or DJVU file, using the google drive OCR.
+This project helps the Wikisource team to OCR the entire PDF or DJVU file, using the google drive OCR.
-Then it will update the relevant page in the wikisource with the text.
+Then it will update the relevant page in the Wikisource with the text.

 The OCR will not give 100% correct text.
 But still, it is better than typing entire page manually.